python/cpython/Doc/library/asyncio-sync.rst

    when the queue reaches *maxsize*, until an item is removed by :meth:`get`.

-   Unlike the standard library :mod:`queue`, you can reliably know this Queue's size with :meth:`qsize`, since your single-threaded Tulip application won't be interrupted between calling :meth:`qsize` and doing an operation on the Queue.
+   Unlike the standard library :mod:`queue`, you can reliably know this Queue's size with :meth:`qsize`, since your single-threaded asyncio application won't be interrupted between calling :meth:`qsize` and doing an operation on the Queue.